magneticio/vamp/README.md

 ## Using Vamp and more

-For documentation on using Vamp and all other info please check: [vamp.io](http://vamp.io/documentation/).
+For documentation on using Vamp and all other info please check [vamp.io](http://vamp.io/documentation/) and take some time to walk through the [getting started](http://vamp.io/getting-started).

 ## Contributing